Sixth College: Student life

-Academic Buildings, On-campus housing, and Other Facilities
+Academic buildings, on-campus housing, and other facilities

 The courtyard of the old Sixth Apartments, now Pepper Canyon Apartments.

 On-campus housing is available at Sixth College for two years.
 The original Sixth College dormitories are located near Pepper Canyon Hall, and are now used for transfer student housing.
 These dorms are nicknamed "Camp Snoopy" as the trees, central lawn, and cabin-like dormitory buildings all contribute to the appearance of a youth summer camp.
 The dorms are arranged in multiple two-story buildings, with approximately sixty students per building (thirty per floor).
 Each floor is further divided into two suites, each consisting of five rooms and a common room.
 A shared bathroom connects the two suites.
 Each building also features a kitchen and study room for use by residents of that building.

 The other former on-campus housing option are the old Sixth's apartments (sometimes referred to by their old name from when they were part of Fifth College, "Pepper Canyon Apartments").

 Slight variations of the old Sixth College logo were in use from 2001 until a major redesign in 2025.

 Sixth College has been moved twice within UC San Diego's Campus since its establishment in September 2001, first to the Pepper Canyon area and Camp Snoopy (where some remnants like the street naming, e.g. Sixth Ln, still exist) (Camp Snoopy has since been demolished after Sixth's move to NTPLLN, but Pepper Canyon East and Matthews Apartments are now serving transfer students before their eventual replacement).
 Finally, in 2020, the college transitioned to then-newly opened facilities in a different part of campus, the North Torrey Pines Living and Learning Neighborhood (NTPLLN) (which has been planned to be the eventual home of Sixth College since before its construction), built on former parking lots (Muir Parking Lots P207 and P208, which closed permanently on June 18, 2018 to allow for its construction), on Ridge Walk (overlooking the coast) immediately north of Muir College.
 The transition process was staggered due to the COVID-19 pandemic, with some students living in the completed facilities, and the remaining buildings were expected to finish construction later than expected, by 2020 or early 2021.
-As of 2021, the transition to NTPLLN has been fully completed and all students at Sixth College now live at the North Torrey Pines living & learning community.